vast-engineering/s3select/README.md

   -h, --help            show this help message and exit -w WHERE, --where WHERE
                         WHERE part of the SQL query
-  -d DELIMITER, --delimiter DELIMITER
+  -d FIELD_DELIMITER, --field_delimiter FIELD_DELIMITER
-                        Delimiter to be used for CSV files.
+                        Field delimiter to be used for CSV files.
 If specified CSV parsing will be used.
+By default we expect JSON input
+  -D RECORD_DELIMITER, --record_delimiter RECORD_DELIMITER
-By default we expect JSON input -l LIMIT, --limit LIMIT
+                        Record delimiter to be used for CSV files.
+If specified CSV parsing will be used.
+By default we expect JSON input
+  -l LIMIT, --limit LIMIT
                         Maximum number of results to return -v, --verbose         Be more verbose